Gyoudmon/Japanese/literacy/README.md

-personal preference as what I have learnt from Software Engineering is that do not use meaningless words (such as _a_, _b_, _c_, _d_) to name variables since they make the code less readable for others and even yourself in the future.
+personal preference as what I have learnt from Software Engineering is that do not use meaningless words (such as _a_, _b_, _c_, _d_) to name variables since they make the code less readable for others and even yourself in the future..
 Thus, this book follows the modern scheme but drops all meaningless names.